 To join the campaign, follow these steps:

-- Visit the Campaign Community Page, scroll down, and click the "Join Community" link above the map.
+- Visit the Campaign Community Page, scroll down and click the "Join Community" link above the map.

 - Start taking Biometry Tree Height measurements.
 Some guidelines for choosing trees to measure:

-- Trees measured should be at least 5ft (1.52m) tall;
+- Trees measured should be at least 5 feet (1.52 meters) tall.

-- Trees measured should be isolated trees or the tallest trees in a large grouping of trees
+- Trees measured should be isolated trees or the tallest trees in a large grouping of trees.

 - Present your measurements and research at a future campaign webinar.